 Can Effective Teaching Really Be Measured?

 The most common way to measure effective teaching is through students’ test scores.
 But this approach is problematic.
-For one, test scores reflect many things besides a teacher’s ability (especially family income).
-And our fixation with high-stakes testing has lowered the overall quality of education in many schools.
+For one, test scores reflect many things besides a teacher’s ability.
+In fact, more than anything else, they are a reliable measure of how much money a student’s parents earn.
+And in most schools, our fixation with high-stakes testing has actually lowered the overall quality of education.

 What educators need is a shared definition of effective teaching.
-A set of habits and practices that predicts student outcomes.
-After all, waiting for state test scores to determine who is doing a great job just doesn’t work.
+A set of habits and practices that predict student outcomes.
+After all, we can’t just wait for state test scores to figure out what’s working.

-Teachers need to reflect on our own performance in real time.
-And we need to account for all the benefits that aren’t measured by standardized tests.
+We need a way to reflect on our own performance in real time.
+And we need to account for all the ways we help students.
+Even (read, especially) the impacts that aren’t measured by standardized tests.

 Find the Effective Teacher